Academic Catalogs

 2. PSYC G118 Life Span Developmental Psychology

-3. Pass the ATI TEAS with a score of 62% or higher on the first attempt to be eligible to apply.
+4. Pass the TEAS with a score of 62% or higher.

-6. Be in adequate health to perform the duties of a Registered Nurse.
-These requirements are detailed in the current college catalog.
+5. Have adequate physical, emotional and mental health to perform the functions of a Registered Nurse.
+These physical and health requirements are detailed in the current college catalog.
+Health requirements must be cleared to complete the nursing program's clinical training.

 Program Requirements